MODM Clinical Trials Coordination

 - Feasibility study, human and financial resource requirements

-- Develop, coordinate, monitor, and implement clinical studies
+- Develop, coordinate, monitor, and conduct clinical trials

-- Mastering international regulations (ICH, FDA, CTD, etc.).
+- Have a thorough understanding of international regulations (ICH, FDA, CTD, etc.).

 - Understanding the statistical methodology of clinical trials

-- Knowing how to write a clinical study report according to ICH guidelines
+- Knowing how to write a clinical study report in accordance with ICH guidelines

-- Educational Space for 3D Printing in Healthcare.
-Learning Lab, flipped classroom, interactive seminars, company visits, project-based learning, etc.
+- 3D Printing Education Hub for Healthcare.
+Learning Lab, flipped classroom, interactive seminars, company visits, project-based learning…

-- M1 + M2 open to apprenticeships, schedules adapted to optimize practical training
+- M1 and M2 programs are open to apprentices, with tailored schedules designed to optimize hands-on training

 CAREER OPPORTUNITIES

-Video: interview with a student in both sixth-year pharmacy student and an M2 Clinical Operations Management student as part of INSIDE IS ISMA
+Video: Interview with a student who is both in a 6th-year pharmacy student and an M2 student in Clinical Operations Management as part of INSIDE IS ISMA

 SEMESTER 1:

-TU : THERAPEUTIC AXES – PHARMACOKINETICS – PEC
+TU : THERAPEUTIC INDICATIONS – PHARMACOKINETICS – MANAGEMENT

 Objectives